greg-raven/grus/_posts/2019-06-11-just-say-no-to-amnesty.md

 ---
-title: 'Just say NO to amnesty'
+title: "Just say NO to amnesty"
 layout: post
 categories:
 - Letters